 A mistake has been made because there is no commonly accepted definition of what is an "additional insured."
 The above-quoted specification neither specifies the triggers to coverage nor what exclusions to coverage are to be permitted.
 There are literally hundreds of different additional insured endorsements in current use, each providing a different scope of coverage.
 Without a detailed specification of the scope of coverage to be afforded by the insurer to the additional insured, you have left it up to the insurer to select the form of additional insured coverage to provide.
-Simply requiring "additional insured status" may get the additional insured coverage that (1) includes both completed and ongoing operations and concurrent and sole negligence, or (2) includes only ongoing operations and excludes sole negligence of the additional insured, or (3) includes only certain ongoing operations and excludes both concurrent and sole negligence of the additional insured, and has additional exclusions added to it, or (4) innumerable additional options.
+Simply requiring "additional insured status" may get the additional insured coverage that (1) includes both completed and ongoing operations and concurrent and sole negligence, or (2) includes only certain ongoing operations and excludes both concurrent and sole negligence of the additional insured, and has additional exclusions added to it, or (4) innumerable additional options.